seyyah/me/awesome.md

 - Calendar: <http://bootstrap-calendar.azurewebsites.net/>

+## React
+- A set of React components implementing Google's Material Design specification with the power of CSS Modules: <http://react-toolbox.com/>

 ## Javascript

 - Visualize your data and events with sexy HTML5 and CSS3.
 Create simple time sheets with sneaky JavaScript.
 Style them with CSS and have mobile fun as well <https://github.com/NativeScript/NativeScript>